DakshimArora/Todo-app/README.md

  - Click the add button to add task to the list
  - Click the delete button to remove a task

+## Future improvements
+ - Data persists on refreshing the page
+ - Adding dark and light mode

 ## Author: Dakshim Arora